 In general, banks look at startups differently than established businesses that can demonstrate a history of proper management and profitability.
 When it comes to projections, startups should be able to accurately predict future revenue based on industry and market data as well as other factors; meanwhile, established businesses should be able to show evidence of solid long-term performance.

-Collateral is a borrower’s secondary source of repayment and includes assets like its building, equipment and inventory.
+Collateral is a borrower’s secondary source of repayment and includes assets like the building, equipment and inventory.
 The lender will want to determine if those assets are already pledged to other creditors before considering them as collateral for a loan.
-Should the borrower fail, these are assets that could be liquidated to repay the loan.
+Should the borrower default on the loan, these are assets that could be liquidated for repayment.